samwell-ho/openpgp-ca/doc/src/README.md

 ## With OpenPGP CA the most common communication partners are automatically authenticated

-People often mainly communicate with others in the same organization - and with people in one of a few affiliated organizations.

-For example, imagine two organizations `alpha.org` and `beta.org`.
-Each organization has a number of users, some of whom exchange lots of email, others only infrequently.
-Some users might in addition have regular email contacts outside of the two organizations.
+We can classify communication partners into three categories: people in the same organization, people in an affiliated organization, and other.
+For our purposes, we consider two organizations to be affiliated if they often communicate with each other.
+OpenPGP CA is designed to secure the first two types of communication, but it can even help with the third type.

+The following figure shows two affiliated organizations, `alpha.org` and `beta.org`, a few of their members, a third-party (Carol), arrows showing who communicates with whom, and how often.
+These communication patterns are typtical for many organizations.

 ![Image](emails.png "Patterns of email between users of two organizations")

-With OpenPGP CA, when communication follows this type of pattern, users' OpenPGP software will be able to authenticate their most common communication partners without any extra effort from the user.
-Members of the organization automatically have authenticated paths to the people they communicate with most: people within their organization, and their usual external collaborators.
+Using OpenPGP CA, the admin of `alpha.org` and the admin of `beta.org` can ensure that all of their users' OpenPGP-based tools can automatically authenticate all of their communication partners.
+That is, after the initial setup, normal users don't need to do anything to authenticate their communication partners.
+The admins do all of the work with the help of OpenPGP CA.

 ## Intended Audience